omarzxki/dcf-valuation-project/README.md

-# DCF Valuation – Netflix
+# DCF Valuation – Tesla

 This project presents a discounted cash flow (DCF) valuation of a publicly listed company, using realistic assumptions and professional modeling standards.